 The safety of our products is of paramount importance and Next is committed to ensuring that every product sold is safe to use and fit for purpose.
 Our team of technologists work closely with our global supply chain and are responsible for ensuring all Next products comply with relevant European and UK Legislation and guidelines relating to health and safety and the environment.

 You can find out more about product safety in our Corporate Responsibility Report.

 How does Next recognise core labour standards?

-Next is committed to upholding all basic human rights and supports in full the United Nations Universal Declaration of Human Rights and the International Labour Organization (ILO) Core Conventions in relation to equal opportunities, freedom of association/ collective bargaining, forced labour and child labour.
+Next is committed to upholding all basic human rights and welcomes the implementation of the United Nations’ Guiding Principles of Business and Human Rights and Ruggie Principles.
+We support the International Labour Organization (ILO) Core Conventions in relation to equal opportunities, freedom of association/collective bargaining, forced labour and child labour.

 Where Next employees are based in countries with recognised concerns over human and labour rights as determined by the FTSE4Good Index, all employees are specifically required to comply with the Declaration of Human Rights and the ILO Core Conventions and receive annual training to ensure their understanding of these principles.